Interview: Face to face with Ruel.

 [Converse x GOLF le FLEUR* Boiler Suit in Starlight Blue.]

-CDM: Billie Eilish recently advocated in support in support of mental health awareness saying: "It doesn’t make you weak to ask for help.
+CDM: Billie Eilish recently advocated in support of mental health awareness saying: "It doesn’t make you weak to ask for help.
 It shouldn’t make you feel weak to ask anyone for help, and you should be able to ask anyone for help.
 Everyone has to help someone if they need it.
 The main thing that I’m trying to say is that you should keep your ears open and you should listen.
 I’m just dealing with it how I'm dealing with it - I’m trying my best.
 I’m not a trained professional in anything, I don’t know what I’m doing half the time, but I have seen it, and I have been it, and even if it’s just a little bit more comfort, that can really mean a lot to someone because you don’t know what is going on even in that moment."
 Do you agree with her?

 RUEL: Definitely.
 I feel like she's got a really good head screwed on her shoulders.
 She gets it.
 And I've also seen how she's so open about dealing with that sort of stuff, and I think that's great.
 And how she's opening up more conversations about it.
 She's got a great platform to use to get the word out, so yeah, I definitely agree with that.